fsspencer/codealist-vagrant-box/README.md

 # Codealist Vagrant Box
-This is a simple vagrant box initially created for Magento 2 usages.
-It has been built using PuPHPet with a couple of modifications and agregations to it.
+This is a simple vagrant box initially built using PuPHPet with a couple of modifications and agregations to it.
 ## Specifications
 - Nginx
 - PHP 7.0